JayRay5/DIVE-Doc/README.md

 python distillation_stage1.py
 ```
 This script will create a "model_{m}" folder inside the "./experiments" folder with m=0 if this is the first model training.
-Then it will also create a ".experiments/model_{m}/distillation_stage1" folder where weights and config files will be saved.
+Then, it will also create a ".experiments/model_{m}/distillation_stage1" folder where weights and config files will be saved.

 3. **Finetuning stage**
 Once you have a distilled model, you can finetune with QLORA using the following script: